-ADOT Districts play a key role in ensuring that environmental commitments and permits are constructible, and followed during construction.
-After the project is bid the Environmental Planner may assist the Resident Engineer (RE) with environmental issues that arise during construction.
+Environmental Commitments Coordinator, Technical Specialists) may assist the Resident Engineer (RE) with environmental issues that arise during construction.
 The RE is the ADOT lead during construction and the primary point of contact for all issues construction related.
 Technical Specialists manage and approve project related technical analysis, reports, technical work schedules and budgets that are in conformance with related environmental regulations.
-The Technical

-Specialists are responsible for coordinating closely with the project Environmental Planner and recommending and creating project environmental commitments that are clear, reasonable, and constructible.
+The Technical Specialists are responsible for coordinating closely with the project Environmental Planner and recommending and creating project environmental commitments that are clear, reasonable, and constructible.